speechmatics/speechmatics-python/metrics/diarization/README.md

 ### Run from source code

 If you would prefer to clone the repo and run the source code:
 `git clone git@github.com:speechmatics/speechmatics-python.git`

 `cd speechmatics-python/metrics/sm_diarization_metrics`

 `pip install -r ./requirements.txt`

 `python3 -m sm_diarization_metrics.cookbook reference.json transcript.json`
-``

 ### Build wheel
 To build and install the wheel run:

-$ make wheel
-$ make install
+`make wheel`
+`make install`

 ### Docs

-A description of each of the metrics is available in sm_diarization_metrics.pdf
+Further description of how to use the tool and the metrics available are in sm_diarization_metrics.pdf